Prakharprasun/House-Price-Prediction-MLPP2/README.md

 Test MSE: 575147870.4662652

-The Gradient Boosting model performed the best, achieving the lowest Test MSE.
+The Gradient Boosting model performed the best.
 The RMSE as a percentage of the average house price is calculated to interpret the model's performance:
 Based on the RMSE percentage, the model's performance is categorized as: